Before proceeding to the Application Form, PLEASE, Read the following very carefully.

 - schedule themselves as necessary to guarantee constant coverage to the affected area and support for other HWN members

 There will be an Operations Officer for every hour of every event; during operations, you are expected to implement his or her plan.

 We announce activations and pass information via email.
-If that is not an absolutely reliable method of communication with you, do not apply.
+If that is not a reliable method of communication with you then you need not apply.

 Your station must allow you to hear and be heard (directional antennas and amplifiers are preferred).
 A strong station is more easily heard, and the antenna gain enables you to hear weak stations in difficult conditions.
 Storms and noise go hand in hand.

 HWN's heritage is built on service during extreme conditions.
 We want men and women who can operate in a professional manner and accept the challenges emergency services personnel face every day, specifically with long hours and unpredictable schedules.

 Please understand, not all applicants are accepted.
 One common reason is when an applicant is from an area in which we are overloaded with members…a good problem to have.